chethanat/file_upload/README.md

 5. Then import upload.py module and run your script.
 Refer main.py for reference
 ```
-NOTE: It is not recomended to push credentials to git so set AWS and GCS credential using 4th step then run script
+NOTE: It is not recomended to push credentials to git to set AWS and GCS credential using 4th step then run script
 python3 main.py
 ```